marksuurland/crypto-address-validator/README.md

 * bZx Protocol/bzrx `'bZx Protocol'` or `'bzrx'`
 * Callisto/clo `'Callisto'` or `'clo'`
 * Cardano/ada `'Cardano'` or `'ada'`
+* Cartesi/ctsi `'Cartesi'` or `'ctsi'` only erc-20 validation no bep-20, polygon or avalanche c-chain
 * Celsius/cel `'Celsius'` or `'cel'`
+* Chiliz/chz `'Chiliz'` or `'chz'` only erc-20 validation no bep-20
 * Chainlink/link `'Chainlink'` or `'link'`
 * Civic/cvc `'Civic'` or `'cvc'`
 * Compound/comp `'Compound'` or `'comp'`
+* Cream Finance/cream `'Cream Finance'` or `'cream'` only erc-20 validation no bep-20, xdai or fantom
 * Cred/lba `'Cred'` or `'lba'`
 * Crypto.com Coin/cro `'Crypto.com Coin'` or `'cro'`
 * Curve DAO Token/crv `'Curve DAO Token'` or `'crv'`